Sunday, 9 February 2025

 Supporting mods

-Front castor correction - I didn't buy the castor correcting bushes as I went the full monty for the castor corrected radial arms.
+Front caster angle correction - I didn't buy the caster correcting bushes instead chose the caster corrected radial arms.
 BUT, its a big irritating "but", the manufacturer doesn't have stock (informed after payment) and I've been waiting, as I type this for, more than 20 days.
 Neither their emails nor their quote had this mentioned and the website showed as they are in stock.

 Front cross member drop - Same story as above and again same manufacturer as above and so the BUT still holds because they are to ship together.
 They are a pain.